danielcbit/apcctrl/doc/manual/manual.rst

 the OS to shutdown before the power is cut.

-To implement this feature, you need to add the ``-p`` option to the apcupsd command line that is executed by the system.
+To implement this feature, you need to add the ``-p`` option to the apcctrl command line that is executed by the system.
 Currently the procedure is manual.
 You do so by editing the registry and changing the line:

 ::

-    c:\apcupsd\apcupsd.exe /service
+    c:\apcctrl\apcctrl.exe /service

 found under the key: